Horusstv/Changing-File-Permissions-in-Linux/README.md

 ## In this exercise we are going to change permissions in linux of a couple of files and a directory.

+### Linux works with permissions using a 10 character string where we can see letters to describe what permissions are currently present in the file or directory and we can also see a dash "-" which describe that the permission is not present and for what users from the 3 available (user, group and other) this permissions exist.

+An example of the 10 character string is as follows.

+drwxrwxrwx

+The first letter corresponds to a directory or a file in this case since it is a "d" it is a directory.

+The next 3 letters correspond to the "user" in linux and the permissions it has in this case the user has r = read, w = write and x = execute permissions.
+The next 3 lettes correspond to the "group" and in this case the group has the exact same permissions than the user.
+The last 3 letters correspond to the "other" category and others are any other user that is not in the system.

+A different example would be the following.

+-rwxrwxrwx

+This string represents a file therefore the "d" at the beggining is not present, if you see any other "-" in the file it means that the permission is not present for example.

+-rw-rw-rw-

+The above would be a string of permissions for a file where the execute permission is not present but read and write are.

+With this in mind we can complete the following tasks.

 ![image](https://imgur.com/hN4zpay.png)

 First we verify the permissions that are currently in place in the directory that we are working.